dryas/f3_tree/README.md

 PHP 5.0.0+, MySQL 4.1.22+, Fat-Free Framework 3.7.3+

-Attention: As PDO offers connectors to different database systems, it is likely that the library also works with other database systems.
-Currently I'm only working with MySQL, so I don't know about the compatibility or possible issues.
+Attention: As PDO offers connectors to different database systems, it is likely that the library also works with other database systems than MySQL (which I'm mostly using).
 I'm always glad if you want to offer your support on making the library more compatible with different database systems by doing a pull request with your changes.
 Thanks!

 ## Installation